dwai1714/graphQL/README.md

   }
 }
 ```
-The following are the new features that shows power of GraphQl when applied to legacy Rest API
+The following are the new features that shows power of GraphQl when applied to legacy Rest API.
 ```
 {
   getMovies(title: "Home Alone") {